 Be Flexible About Holiday Arrangements

-That being said…if you and your ex get along it’s a good idea to keep that relationship healthy by being flexible about holiday arrangements where you can.
-Plans and circumstances change, especially in a year like 2020 where work, health, and school considerations are completely up in the air and have affected how millions of people are spending their holidays.
+That being said…if you and your ex get along, it’s a good idea to keep that relationship healthy by being flexible about holiday arrangements where you can.
+Plans and circumstances change, especially in a year like 2020 when work, health, and school considerations are entirely up in the air and have affected how millions of people spend their holidays.
 Make tradeoffs, if need be, to preserve the health of your relationship with your ex.
-The hard part of your divorce is over, so there’s no point in agitating things to the point where you need to go back in front of a judge and update your arrangements further.
-And, if there comes a time when things do sour enough that you need to go back in front of a judge, it will definitely help your case if you point out times when you’ve been flexible and reasonable with your ex, for the good of your children.
+The hard part of your divorce is over, so there’s no point in agitating things to the point where you need to go back to a judge and update your arrangements further.
+And, if there comes a time when things do sour enough that you need to go back in front of a judge, it will help your case if you point out times when you’ve been flexible and reasonable with your ex for the good of your children.

 Embrace the Change in Your Family

 This part can be difficult, given how much comfort we draw from the traditions of the holidays, but it’s a necessary part of the process and can be fun.
-Every holiday tradition you grew up with started somewhere, and at some point was new, and it only became tradition with time.
+Your own holiday traditions started somewhere and, at some point, were new, and they only became traditions with time.
 Make new traditions with your kids that are your own to make your new time alone with them special.
-And, when possible, set up time to check in with your kids via video (another perk of staying in good graces with your ex when you can.)
+And, when possible, set up a time to check in with your kids via video (another perk of staying in good graces with your ex when you can.)

 For Your Own Good, Put the Kids First